ypeckstadt/hyperledger-composer-rest-server/README.md

 - Address - concept
 - CargoType: enum

-I tried to include as much as available types as possible to cover as much SDK actions as possible.
+I tried to include multiple types to cover as much SDK actions as possible.

+Currently I think the following actions are covered:
+* create a connection to the network
+* register an asset
+* register a participant
+* register an identity
+* revoke an identity
+* call a query
+* submit a transaction
+* import a card into the redis cardstore
+* get assets or participants resolve or unresolved
+* assset/participant exist check
+* remove assets/participants
+* update assets/particants
+* serialize output, use concepts, relationships , ...

 The idea is simple.
 A driver drives a truck and can request to be the driver of it.
 Cargo can be of many types and can be registered in the application and assigned to a Truck.